 In nature the Ivy can reach a height of 30 meters.
-As soon as you use the plant as a indoor plant this will not be the case, but it will certainly climb.
+As soon as you use the plant as a indoor plant this will not be the case.
 In terms of care the plant is not difficult.
 Both indoors and outdoors.

-First clean the scissors you are might be using.
+First clean the scissors you might be using.

 Keep the scissors under hot water and clean them well.
 This prevents you from unnecessarily transferring bacteria during the propagation.

 You can cut the Ivy just below the leaf.
-Make sure there are leaves higher above the cutting.
-Keep in mind that the bottom leaf still needs to be removed.
+Make sure there are leaves above the cutt.
+Keep in mind that the bottom leaf needs to be removed.

 You can also choose to cut several small pieces.

 After about 4 to 6 weeks roots will start to grow.
-When the roots are about 5 cm, you can repot the cutting in a flowerpot.
+When the roots are about 5 cm, you can repot the cutting in a decorative pot.
 Use fresh potting soil to prevent mourning flies.
 Mourning flies develop in moist environments, like used potting soil.

 That’s it!
 You have successfully propagated the Ivy.